josequiceno2000/logoi/PROCESS.md

 8. ~~Make functions separate from main.py (especially getting input from user on stop_words)~~ ✔
 9. Allow user to search a word and see its frequency in different books and sections
 10. Use data visualization to portray word counts
+11. Find a way to have biblical data scrapped
+12. Store biblical data analyses in a smart database for later study

 -----------------------------
 ## Possible Future Extensions